 Key Concepts: Porous and Non-Porous

-In contrast, non-porous items are generally hard and smooth.
+Non-porous items are generally hard and smooth.
 As such, they don’t soak up and hold water.
-Some examples would be hard plastic items, glassware and metal items.
+Some examples include hard plastic items, glassware, and metal items.

 Essential Items to Throw Out After a Flood

-Water contamination level and exposure time affect an item’s fate.
+The level of water contamination and exposure time affect an item’s fate.
 They determine if it can be restored or must be thrown away.
 Depending on the conditions, gray water can become blackwater.
 This potential change increases the urgency for proper cleanup and disposal.

 Items exposed to contaminated floodwaters, like carpets, upholstered furniture, and stuffed animals, must be discarded to prevent health hazards.